Xaitsnoo-Community-Dictionary-Project/xaitsnoo/README.md

 Xaitsnoo Community Dictionary Project
 ========

-This website houses a dictionary of the Xaitsnoo language created by members of the Xaitsnoo community and [the UC Berkeley Department of Linguistics](https://lx.berkeley.edu/).
-It is based on [this template](https://eddersko.github.io/web-template/) by [@eddersko](https://github.com/eddersko).
+This website houses a dictionary of the Xaitsnoo language created by members of the Xaitsnoo community and a team of Linguistics students.

 ### Website